-Sony claims that the WF-SP800N true wireless earbuds will get nine hours of constant playback and in my testing that was pretty spot on.
-At a constant output of 75dB I got exactly 9 hours and 56 minutes of constant playback which is impressive.
+Sony claims that the WF-SP800N true wireless earbuds will get 9 hours of constant playback and in our testing that was pretty spot on.
+At a constant output of 75dB(SPL), the Sony WF-SP900N lasts 9 hours, 56 minutes which is impressive.
 Unfortunately, the case only has one extra charge in it, so as soon as you charge up the earbuds from 0-100%, you’ll need to throw the case back on the charger.
 While there is no wireless charging here, it does have USB-C input.
-If you have a somewhat newer phone or laptop, you’ll be able to use the same cable to charge all of your devices.

-How good is the microphone of the Sony WF-SP800N?
+How is the microphone on the Sony WF-SP800N?

 One of the most underrated features of a pair of workout headphones is the microphone.
 When you’re mid-run or in a virtual meeting, having a decent microphone can really make or break the experience.
 Unfortunately, the microphone here is not great.
-As you can see from the graph there’s a sharp drop off under about the 300Hz which means that your voice is going to be missing a lot of the lower notes.
-This means your voice will sound slightly higher than normal to the person on the other end of the phone.
+Your voice will sound slightly higher than normal to the person on the other end of the phone.
 Speech intelligibility was never an issue, though, which is the most important feature of a headset microphone system.

 Sony WF-SP800N microphone demo:

-On the bright side, these do have active noise cancelling which should help get rid of some of that unwanted noise.
+On the bright side, these do have active noise canceling which should help get rid of some of that unwanted noise.
 At least, that’s what it should do in theory.
-In practice, the noise cancelling is so slight that it really doesn’t affect the overall experience much.
-If you compare this noise cancelling chart with the standard isolation one where noise cancelling was turned off, you’ll see that there are only some minor changes to the power of the ANC around 100Hz and around 600Hz.
-And even those frequencies aren’t cancelled enough to make a different.
-In these charts what you want to see is more green or blue, and instead you’ll see that there are only some slight bumps in the pink (lows).
+In practice, the noise canceling is so slight that it really doesn’t affect the overall experience much.
+If you compare this noise canceling chart with the standard isolation one where noise canceling was turned off, you’ll see that there are only some minor changes to the power of the ANC around 100Hz and around 600Hz.
+And even those frequencies aren’t cancelled enough to make a difference.

 The headset retains a neutral-leaning frequency response through the mids, while slightly emphasizing bass notes and de-emphasizing upper mids and some treble troughs.
 This kind of sound signature plays well with all sorts of music, while the amplified bass response makes the sound more familiar to those accustomed to typical consumer headphones.